cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

   * - :doc:`Spark Page Rank<spark-page-rank>`
     - An application that demonstrates streaming text analysis using a Spark program.
 It computes the page rank of URLs from an input stream.
+  * - :doc:`Sport Results<sport-results>`
+    - An application that illustrates the use of partitioned file sets.
+    - It loads game results into a file set partitioned by league and season, and processes them with MapReduce.
   * - :doc:`Stream Conversion<stream-conversion>`
     - An application that demonstrates the use of time-partitioned File sets.
       It periodically converts a Stream into partitions of a File set, which can be read by SQL queries.